-The ODF directory contains the binary Orbit Data Files, the primary data type, for the Dawn Ceres Gravity Science RDA.
+The ODF directory contains the binary Orbit Data Files, one of the primary data types, for the Dawn Ceres Gravity Science RDA.
 Each is accompanied by a detached PDS label describing the format of the ODF file.
 For more details, see Section 2.2.1 of this document.